-For non-productive loans (personal loans), a zero estimation was chosen in order not to overestimate their emissions, as no accurate proxy for those has been found for now.
+For non-productive loans (personal loans), a zero estimation was chosen in order not to overestimate their emissions, as no accurate proxy for those was found for now.

-Results show significant scope 3 emissions, leading to a high carbon footprint.
-This is largely associated with the Fun's investments in financial intermediaries that reach a large number of end-beneficiaries in emerging and frontier markets with the mission of financing economic development.
+Results for scope 3 emissions are largely associated with the Funds' investments in financial intermediaries that reach a large number of end-beneficiaries in emerging and frontier markets with the mission of financing economic development.
+However, most of the countries in which the Funds invests have significantly lower per capita carbon emissions than countries in the EU.
+Fostering development to improve socioeconomic conditions and achieve the Sustainable Development Goals leads to increasing emissions.

-A significant share of these emissions originate from 26 investees, either due to their activity or due to the energy mix of the country where they operate.
+A significant share of these emissions originate from 38 investees, either due to their activity or due to the energy mix of the country where they operate.
 Notably, one investee in South Africa finances SMEs operating in public transportation, which heavily rely on petroleum.
-17 investees are located in countries where coal and oil represent a high share of the country's energy mix (ranging from 58% to 97% of the countries' total energy supply).
-These countries include India, Kazakhstan, Mongolia, Tajikistan, South Africa and Viet Nam (representing 11% of sustainable investments).
-Additionally, eight of these investees are involved in agriculture, financing smallholder farmers, representing on average 7% of Sustainable Investments.
-The specific agricultural activities financed by these small loans are not always known.
-In such cases, the agricultural portfolio was distributed by the model according to the national composition of agricultural income.
+26 of these investees are located in countries where coal and oil represent a high share of the country's energy mix (ranging from 58% to 97% of the countries' total energy supply).
+These countries include China,

+India, Indonesia, Kazakhstan, Kyrgyz Republic, Mongolia, South Africa, Uzbekistan and Vietnam (representing 25% of sustainable investments).
+Additionally, ten of these investees are investing in agriculture, financing smallholder farmers, representing on average 10% of sustainable investments.
+The specific agricultural activities financed by these small loans are not always known and, in such case, the agricultural portfolio was distributed by the model according to the national composition of agricultural income.
 This led to a significant allocation of the portfolio in cattle and paddy rice, which have the highest impact on climate in the sector.
-This share is likely overestimated compared to the actual involvement of end borrowers in cattle farming, especially in India.
+This share is likely overestimated compared to the actual involvement of end borrowers in cattle, especially in India.

-It is important to note that through its Exclusion list, the Fund Manager ensures that it has minimal investments in activities or sectors that have the most negative environmental impacts.
-Furthermore, through its ESG assessment, the Fund Manager ensures that the Investees are aware of the environmental and social risks in their portfolios, and are adequately equipped to mitigate the potential negative impacts of their end-borrowers' activities.
+It is important to note that through its Exclusion list, the Funds ensures that it has minimal investments in activities or sectors that have the most negative environmental impacts.
+Furthermore, through its ESG assessment, the Fund Manager ensures that the Investees of the Funds are aware of the environmental and social risks in their portfolios, and are adequately equipped to mitigate the potential negative impacts of their end-borrowers' activities.